-Once upon a time… I worked in real estate finance and I got involved in a group of con men.
+Once upon a time… I was corporate guy; a business man and I got involved in a group of con men.
 It didn’t end well.

 Regardless of your profession, this article deals with fraud, deception and the lack of ethics – which is present in any industry.

 I was originally contacted by a guy named Milt (or so I thought).
 Milt had a plan; a scam, and other players in place.
-He presented himself as a real estate investor who simply needed a good loan officer to handle all his business referrals.
+He presented himself as a real estate investor who simply needed someone to handle all his business referrals.
 He’d heard great things about me.
-I was in.
+So, — I was in!

 I never wanted to admit that I was recruited – it just doesn’t resonate well with me.
 It sounds like a cop-out; like I just wasn’t smart enough and allowed myself to be tricked into committing fraud.
 If someone told me that they were recruited into a fraud scheme, I might think they were implying that they couldn’t help it or that it wasn’t their fault, or worse – they were a victim.
 It just sounds lame.

-It’s been over 15 years (1998) since I was indicted on fraud conspiracy charges and more than 20 (1994) years since the actual crimes took place.
-Since then I’ve had the opportunity to rub elbows with some pretty top notch financial and corporate fraud experts and ethics gurus.
+It’s been a long time (1998) since I was indicted on fraud conspiracy charges and even longer (1994) since the actual crimes took place.
+After I was released from federal prison, I started speaking to business and associations, telling of my story.
+Along the way, I’ve had the opportunity to rub elbows with some pretty top notch financial and corporate fraud experts and ethics gurus.
 I’ve gotten quite an education and now have a better understanding of con men and how they operate.

 Recognizing Con Men